-In accordance with the terms of purchase agreements relating to certain equity method investments, receivables and investments, payments of the purchase price are scheduled to be made over time and as a result, we have recorded deferred funding obligations of \$6 million and \$72 million as of June 30, 2019 and December 31, 2018, respectively.
-The outstanding deferred funding obligations as of June 30, 2019 are scheduled to be paid prior toDecember 31, 2019.
+In accordance with the terms of purchase agreements relating to certain equity method investments, receivables and investments, payments of the purchase price are scheduled to be made over time and as a result, we have recorded deferred funding obligations of \$1 million and \$72 million as of September 30, 2019 and December 31, 2018, respectively.

-7. Credit
+7. Credit facilities

-facilities